Geethree/geethree.github.io/content/works/lighthouse_affair.md

 - Lighting Design
   - Philip's color kinetics for each structure, all wirelessly networked, controlled from the DJ booth via custom python hooks.
 - Mechanical Design
   - Rotating lights... this was Africa so sourcing things is difficult.
-I found a disco ball motors, some square mirrors and welded up a frame to connect them all together.
+I found some disco ball motors in Cape Town, some square mirrors and welded up a frame to connect them all together.
 Then simple 120v LED spot lights were aimed up at the rotating structure
 - Network Design
   - Ubiquiti equipment throughout creating a wireless network between each of the structures.
 As a bonus, the main lighthouse was hooked into the events wifi allowing me to control the lights from anywhere at the event!